Shapur II: Objectives

-Ever since the "humilating" Peace of Nisibis concluded between Shapur's grandfather Narseh and the Roman emperor Diocletian in 299, the borders between the two empires had changed largely in favor of the Romans, who in the treaty received a handful of provinces in Mesopotamia, changing the border from the Euphrates to the Tigris, close to the Sasanian capital of Ctesiphon.
+Ever since the "humiliating" Peace of Nisibis concluded between Shapur's grandfather Narseh and the Roman emperor Diocletian in 298, the borders between the two empires had changed largely in favor of the Romans, who in the treaty received a handful of provinces in Mesopotamia, changing the border from the Euphrates to the Tigris, close to the Sasanian capital of Ctesiphon.
 The Romans also received control over the kingdoms of Iberia and Armenia, and gained control over parts of upper Media in Iran proper.
-Shapur's primary objective was thus to nullify the treaty, which he spent much of his reign in order to accomplish.
+Shapur's primary objective was thus to nullify the treaty, which he spent much of his reign trying to accomplish.

-Another reason behind his motives to wage war against the Romans was due their attempts to meddle in the domestic affairs of the Sasanian Empire and hurt Shapur's kingship by supporting his brother Hormizd, who had been well received at the Roman court by Constantine the Great, who made him a cavalry commander.
+Another cause for Shapur's wars against the Romans was their attempts to meddle in the domestic affairs of the Sasanian Empire and hurt Shapur's kingship by supporting his brother Hormizd, who had been well received at the Roman court by Constantine the Great and made a cavalry commander.
 Shapur had made fruitless attempts to satisfy his brother, even having his wife sent to him, who had originally helped him escape imprisonment.
 However, Hormizd had already become an avid philhellene during his stay with the Romans, with whom he felt at home.
-Another reason was due to Constantine, who at his deathbed in 337, had declared Christianity as the official religion of the Roman Empire.
-He had also selected himself as the defender of all the Christians in the world, including those living in the Sasanian realm.
+Another reason was Constantine's declaration of Christianity as the official religion of the Roman Empire in 337.
+He had also declared himself the defender of all the Christians in the world, including those living in the Sasanian realm.